angomezu/Cloud-Based-CRM-ETL-to-PowerBI-Integration/README.md

-# Real Estate ETL Engine and Decision Support System
+# CRM to PostgreSQL ETL for Real Estate Analytics

 A full-stack BI solution that uses Python webhooks to stream CRM events into a PostgreSQL database hosted on Render, powering automated and on-demand Power BI dashboards for a real estate company.